Colin Powell had mixed legacy among some African Americans

 A child of Jamaican immigrants who grew up in the Bronx borough of New York City, Powell said he was raised in a community where his neighbors were as invested in his safety and success as his own mother and father.

-“I had adults who cared about me,” Powell said in a 2017 interview with Mic.
+“I had adults who cared about me,” Powell told Mic.
 “My two parents, all my Jamaican relatives in the South Bronx, they watched out for us kids.
 And if you ever did anything wrong, I mean, you were going to get it.”

 Powell graduated in 1958 from City College of New York, which later created the Colin Powell Center to develop student leadership and campus community engagement.
 The program was eventually renamed the Colin Powell School for Civic and Global Leadership.